Thomas-Mildner/KP-DataBinding/LectureNotes.md

 This allows the attacker to execute SQL commands in the context of the application.
 Input validation should happen as early as possible in the data flow.
 This includes also GUI input validation.
-From an IT security perspective it's not enough to validate the data just in the GUI layer as this mechanism may by bypassed.
+From an IT security perspective it's not enough to validate the data just in the GUI layer as this mechanism may be bypassed.

 On the other hand, input validation is some extra feature and a benefit for the user.
 For example, the field "city" can be auto filled if the zip code is entered correctly.